 We checked out many walking trails around the town and one of them led us to a very picturesque area just outside of Göreme, part of which is protected as an open air museum.
-Its beauty is recognized with the designation by UNESCO as World Heritage site.
+Its beauty is recognised with the designation by UNESCO as World Heritage site.

-With numerous churches carved into the hills and rocks it makes for a fascinating exploration.
+With numerous churches carved into the hills and rocks, it makes for a fascinating exploration.
 Monks dwelled in the caves adapted to the monastery life; numerous churches, chapels and niches and even refectories, with blackened walls, long benches and tables carved from the stone—all can be explored today.
-Despite heavy erosion and destruction from earthquakes (and humans) even some frescoes can be seen.
+Despite heavy erosion and destruction from earthquakes (and humans), even some frescoes can be seen.

 2Hot air balloons at sunrise